Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_customer_360/marketing_data_foundation_customer_360.md

 Customers looking to use Snowflake for marketing use cases initially face a significant challenge: it is difficult to import all relevant marketing data into Snowflake and structure it in a unified format that downstream applications can easily utilize to power data-driven marketing.

-This starter solution tackles this challenge of creating a marketing data foundation for customer 360.
+This starter solution tackles the challenge of creating a marketing data foundation for customer 360.
 This is part of the overall [Marketing Data Foundation Starter]() solution.

 ### Problem Space